jonroig/MailtOWA/README.md

 ### Usage

 * Install in Chrome
+  * App store admission pending
+  * Open chrome://extensions/ and drag and drop the Mailtowa.crx file into the window.
 * Click any `mailto:` link and compose your message directly in OWA
 * Profit?